yeltsinvc/Sumo-Tutorial/README.md

 Create the network file by the command in a line: ```$ netconvert --node-files=hello.nod.xml --edge-files=hello.edg.xml --output-file=hello.net.xml ```

 ### Step 6
 We can find this application(sumo-gui.exe) in the search of windows.
-Use the ”Open Network” in ”File”bmenu to import the network.
+Use the `Open Network` in `File` menu to import the network.

 For more information, you can find the SUMO-GUI Usage Description in the link : Usage Description.

 ### Step 7
-Create a route file named ”hello.rou.xml” file:
+Create a route file named `hello.rou.xml` file:
 ```xml
 <routes>
     <vType accel="1.0" decel="5.0" id="Car" length="2.0" maxSpeed="100.0" sigma="0.0" />